sonic-pi-net/sonic-pi/app/gui/QScintilla_src-2.14.1/SONIC-PI-CHANGES.md

 ## Changes

+### 2026-07-22 — Fix abort when an IME commits multiple characters via a key event

+- **File:** `scintilla/src/Editor.cpp`
+- **What:** `Editor::AddCharUTF` decoded the *entire* inserted string into a one-element `utf32[1]` buffer to fire `NotifyChar`; with two or more non-ASCII characters `UTF32FromUTF8` throws `std::runtime_error("attempted write beyond end")`, nothing in the Qt event loop catches it, and the process aborts (SIGABRT).
+Now only the first UTF-8 sequence (length from `UTF8BytesOfLead`, clamped to the string length) is decoded — `NotifyChar` only ever reported the first character anyway.
+- **Why:** the macOS Pinyin IME maps shift+hyphen to the two-em-dash string "——" delivered as a single `keyPressEvent`, so typing it crashed Sonic Pi deterministically (issue #3481).
+Any IME committing 2+ characters through the key-event path on any platform hits the same abort; pasting was unaffected (different code path).
+Later upstream Scintilla rewrote this code (`InsertCharacter`) and does not have the bug.
+- **Reportable upstream:** yes (genuine crash), if Riverbank ever resumes releases.

 ### 2026-07-19 — Blank left margin joins the text painting (chip padding at column 0)

 - **Files:** `scintilla/src/EditView.cpp`, `scintilla/src/Editor.cpp`,